sony/nnabla/doc/python/tutorial/debugging.rst

 .. code:: ipython3

-    nn.clear_parameters()  # call this in case you want to run the following code agian
+    nn.clear_parameters()  # call this in case you want to run the following code again

     x = nn.Variable.from_numpy_array(np.random.randn(*[4, 3, 128, 128]))
     pred = network(x)